The Benefits of Vitamin B3

 Supplementing a healthy diet with an NR supplement can boost declining levels of NAD+; in fact, one trial showed Elysium’s Basis increased NAD+ levels in humans by an average of 40 percent.
 And in a 2016 mice study that stacked NA, Nam, and NR against each other, NR was shown to be more efficient when converting to NAD+.
 Why do we want more NAD+?
 It’s involved in turning nutrients into energy and works as a helper molecule for proteins that regulate biological activity.
 Sirtuins, for example, are a family of proteins that regulate cellular health and require NAD+ to function.
 Studies in animals show that increasing NAD+ may have potentially profound benefits like improved muscle function, DNA repair, and even cognitive function.
 NR can even benefit those without an obvious NAD+ deficiency, proving beneficial to young mice and older mice with mitochondrial myopathy in a 2014 study.

-This supplementation is promising, with a number clinical trials in progress across a variety of potential therapies for things like kidney disease, cognitive function, and diabetes, among others.
 More research is necessary to understand the full spectrum of benefits that NR, and other forms of vitamin B3, can provide for aging and other aspects of health.
 But for now, results prove promising.
 And next time you eye the vitamin bottles in the pharmacy aisle, or take a vitamin yourself, you’ll have a better understanding of how it’s working for you.